MMRF Endurance Events

 What time does the party start?
 What time does it end?

 The party starts as soon as you get there!
-After the race, you will be guided back to the Mezzanine where you picked up your race packet and where you checked your bags.
-After you gather yourself, catch your breath, and put your heart back in your chest, join us for the post race party and awards ceremony in a location to be announced soon.
+After you gather yourself, catch your breath, and put your heart back in your chest, you will join us for the post race party and awards ceremony in a location to be announced soon.
 (We have a bigger group this year and have outgrown the Empire Room, where we have held the part for the last 2 years).
-Most of you will be there by 9:00 PM.
+Most of you will be at the party by 9:00 PM.
 We’ll start the program around 9:15.
-We have the room until 10:30 PM.
+We have the room until 10:45 PM.

 Can I bring guests to the party?

-The Empire Room, which is the biggest public space in the ESB, has a maximum capacity of 200 people.
-We have 135 runners and 15 staff members from the MMRF and NYRR, so we will only be allowed to include 50 guests.
+We will have more information about the party and the number of guests we can accommodate soon.
+Please check back here for details.
 We will work to accommodate some guests, but know that we will give priority to myeloma patients.
 We want to be sure you know this so that there are no hard feelings on race day!
 We hope you understand.
-We will send out an evite a couple of weeks before the race, and will accommodate requests at that time.
+We will send out an Evite a couple of weeks before the race, and will accommodate requests at that time.

 How do you determine the winner of the Spirit of Giving Award?

 The Spirit of Giving Award goes to the team of 3 that raises the most funds by 7PM on race day.
 This is a perpetual trophy.
 Year one and two, it went to Goldman Sachs.
 Last year the trophy changed hands, and was won by PwC.

 How do you determine the winner of the NYC Triumph Cup?

 The NYC Triumph Cup goes to the fastest team, determined by adding together the finish times of the fastest two runners from one team of three.
-The last two years, this trophy was awarded to Goldman Sachs.
+For three years, this trophy was awarded to Goldman Sachs.